Sanjib0008/Corona_Tweets-Sentiment-Analysis/README.md

 # Corona_Tweets-Sentiment-Analysis

-Here are some key points you might include in a Sentiment Analysis of Corona Tweets:

 1. Objective
 To analyze public sentiment during the COVID-19 pandemic by studying tweets containing keywords related to COVID-19.
 To understand the public's emotional response to the pandemic, which can aid government agencies, health organizations, and media in assessing public concerns and addressing misinformation.